CiFAR and the Interational State Crime Initiative

 18-20 JANUARY 2022 (ONLINE)

-CALL FOR SUBMISSIOMS: ACADEMIC AND CIVIL SOCIETY RESEARCH CONFERENCE
+CALL FOR SUBMISSIONS: ACADEMIC AND CIVIL SOCIETY RESEARCH CONFERENCE

 Cross-border corruption is a multi-billion dollar a year challenge to democratic norms and to transparent and accountable governance.
 Over the past ten years, there has been an explosion of cross-border asset recovery cases, including the post-Arab Spring and post-Ukraine revolution cases, the Malaysian 1MDB case, Moldova’s Billion Dollar Bank Fraud, the Odebrecht cases across Latin America, the ongoing Abacha returns to Nigeria, the Karimova case in Uzbekistan, and Kazakh I and II, Additionally, and largely in response, there have also been a multitude of changes in how states act to prevent cross-border corruption and recover stolen assets.
 These include changes in beneficial ownership transparency, the targeting of enablers, the introduction of reconciliation agreements and unexplained wealth orders, the expansion of anti-corruption sanctions, and many others.
 They also include several new models for returning stolen assets.